openvinotoolkit/openvino/src/common/conditional_compilation/docs/develop_cc_for_new_component.md

             -S .
     cmake --build build -j `nproc`
 ```
-    Note: It will benefit more if build OpenVINO static library with conditional complication, you can add option of `-DBUILD_SHARED_LIBS=OFF`.
+> **NOTE**: It is more beneficial to build OpenVINO static library with conditional compilation.
+For that, add the `-DBUILD_SHARED_LIBS=OFF` option.

-#### Run test sample
+#### Run a test sample

-Run test samples built in SELECTIVE_BUILD and check whether there will be any error reported.
+Run test samples built in SELECTIVE_BUILD and check for any errors.
 ```
     ./benchmark_app -m <your_model.xml> -d CPU
 ```

-#### Check the binaries size benefit.
+#### Check the binaries size benefit

-Get the binaries size and compare with master branch result(need do as step 1 to 4), check whether the binaries is smaller than master.
+Get the binaries size and compare with the master branch result (need to do as step 1 to 4), check whether the binaries are smaller than in the master.